Use Cases

 Before you get started, remember: A best practice is only ‘best’ if it serves you.
 For the greatest results, use the theory behind these tactics but adapt them to your specific circumstances.

-Product Grouping
+Product grouping

 Product feeds are the lifeblood of your Shopping campaigns.
 Organized feeds make money, while incomplete or messy ones cost money.